Fixing Common Plan Mistakes - Failure to Limit Contributions for a Participant

 Avoiding the Mistake:

 The employer should monitor employees’ elective contributions made during the limitation year.
-After determining the corresponding matching contribution under the terms of the plan, the employer should consider the Section 415 limitations while determining (a) the amount of the discretionary profit-sharing contribution and (b) where appropriate, the manner in which the profit-sharing contribution could be allocated among plan years.
+After determining the corresponding matching contribution under the terms of the plan, the employer should consider the IRC Section 415 limitations while determining (a) the amount of discretionary profit-sharing contribution and (b) where appropriate, the manner in which the profit-sharing contribution could be allocated among plan years.